-Under this section, your application is filed under Section 1(a), which means you are currently using your trademark publicly by selling your goods/services with the mark being used to identify these goods/services.
-The United States Patent and Trademark Office offers a general guideline for what to expect, time wise, after filing your application.
+Under this section, your application is filed under Section 1(a).
+This means you are currently using your trademark publicly by selling your goods/services with the mark being visible.
+The United States Patent and Trademark Office (USPTO) offers a general guideline for what to expect.
+This will give you a general timeline after filing your application.
 It can be broken down like this:

 2) Intent to Use the Trademark

-Under this section, your application is filed under Section 1(b), which means you intend to use that trademark in the future in commerce.
-Or, you currently aren’t using it but plan to.
+Under this section, your application is filed under Section 1(b).
+This means you intend to use that trademark in the future in commerce.
+Or, alternatively, you currently aren’t using it but plan to.
 This is smart for entrepreneurs and business owners who are looking to the future when planning their ventures.
 This process has a couple added steps and looks like this:

-The process, though similar to the 1(a) application, includes the trademark applicant filing a “Statement of Use”, after receiving a “Notice of Allowance”.
-This means that the USPTO has approved the mark to be yours once you start using it, but you have to file the statement of use before actually using the trademark.
+The process, though similar to the 1(a) application.
+This version includes the trademark applicant filing a “Statement of Use”, after receiving a “Notice of Allowance”.
+This means that the USPTO has approved the mark to be yours once you start using it.
+Importantly, you do have to file the statement of use before actually using the trademark.

 When Should I Register My Trademark?